 The Community Homeownership Impact Fund

 The Community Homeownership Impact Fund (Impact Fund) provides funding for developers and administrators of single family, owner-occupied affordable housing activity throughout the state.
-Funding is provided through the competitive Single Family Request for Proposals (RFP) process.
+Funding is provided through the competitive Single Family Request for Proposals (RFP) and Housing Challenge Funds for Schools Request for Proposals (RFP).

 If using Firefox, you may be prompted to open the file or save the file.
 Please use “Save As” option to download all Excel files rather than “Open.”